NCAlgebra/NC/README.md

 www.math.ucsd.edu/~ncalg

-Releases in github are also branches so you can easily switch from version to version using git.
+Releases in github are also tagged so you can easily switch from version to version using git.

 ### Post-download installation